What Is a Liver Biopsy?

 Helpful in the diagnosis of various liver diseases, a liver biopsy is a medical procedure whereby tiny specimens of liver tissue are taken.
-They are then sent to a medical laboratory where a thorough examination can be completed.
+They are then sent to a medical laboratory where a thorough examination can be completed by looking at the tissue under a microscope.

 A liver biopsy is performed to diagnose and monitor diseases that affect the liver and bile ducts.
 In most cases, a biopsy can provide a very specific diagnosis.

-In addition, once a course of treatment for liver disease has begun, biopsies help health care providers to monitor the effectiveness of various therapies, as well as indicate whether or not certain therapy types are causing damage to a patient's liver.
+In addition, once a course of treatment for liver disease has begun, liver biopsies help doctors to monitor the effectiveness of various therapies, as well as indicate whether or not certain therapy types are causing damage to a patient’s liver.

-Several methods are used to obtain liver samples including laparoscopic liver biopsy, percutaneous image-guided liver biopsy, and open surgical liver biopsy.
+Several methods are used to obtain liver samples including laparoscopic liver biopsy, percutaneous image-guided liver biopsy, transjugular liver biopsy, and EUS guided liver biopsy.

 • Autoimmune disorders of the liver and bile ducts, such as autoimmune hepatitis